ibov/qjoystick/README.md

 # qjoystick
-- This qjoystick class is rewritten based on the lib: https://github.com/drewnoakes/joystick
+- This qjoystick class is rewritten based on the library: https://github.com/drewnoakes/joystick.
+Please look at this library if you want to see more detail and explanation.
 - I create the library and examples in Qt.
 See the headers for more details of the class functions.
 > Note that, your gamepad should be recognized under Linux, for example, mine is located at "/dev/input/js0".
 > This library should work on Linux-based OS.
 I only tested the library on Ubuntu 18.04.
 It'll up to you to adapt to other OS.